Andre Hutson

 Andre Davon Hutson (born January 12, 1979) is an American former professional basketball player.
-Born in Dayton, Ohio, he played as small forward and power forward and he is 2.02 m tall.
+Born in Dayton, Ohio, the 6 ft 8 in tall Hutson, played as a power forward and center, during his professional career.

 High school

 Hutson played high-school basketball at Trotwood-Madison High School, in Trotwood, Ohio.

 College career

-Hutson played college basketball under Tom Izzo at Michigan State University (1997–2001), where he was one of the key players to win the NCAA Championship Title in 2000 against Florida.
+Hutson played college basketball under Tom Izzo, at Michigan State University, from 1997 to 2001.
+He was one of the key players of the Michigan State Spartans that won the 2000 NCAA Championship title, against Florida.

 Professional career

-After his collegiate career, Hutson was a second-round selection by the Milwaukee Bucks in the 2001 NBA Draft.
+After his collegiate career, Hutson was a second-round selection by the Milwaukee Bucks in the 2001 NBA draft.
 Hutson ended up never playing a game in the NBA, making him one of 8 players selected in that year's draft who never appeared in the league.

 Hutson then moved to Italy for the 2001–02 season, signed by Basket Napoli.
 Then moved to Greece for the 2002–03 season, in January 2003, Hutson signed with Peristeri Athens.
 Signed for the 2003–04 season by Maroussi Athens.
 Signed for the 2004–05 season by Makedonikos BC.
 Then moved to Russia for the 2005–06 season, signed by Ural Great Perm.
 Then back to Greece for the 2006–07 season, signed by Panionios BC.
 Then moved to Turkey for the 2007–08 season, signed by Efes Pilsen S.K.
 Then back to Italy for the 2008–09 season, signed by Virtus Roma.